tkbtkysms/stringcmp/README.md

 Calculating time:0.00495

-# simiraly to the case that the 1st argument is 'o', we can change the 2nd - 8th argument.
+# simiraly to the case that the 1st argument is 'o', we can change the 2nd - 8th arguments.
 ```